 Polycystic ovary syndrome (PCOS) is one of the most common gynecological problems diagnosed in women.
 Dr. Anna Le and the team at Annandale Ob-Gyn encourage you to seek early treatment for PCOS to avoid serious complications like infertility.
-To learn more about PCOS, call one of their offices in Annandale or Falls Church, Virginia, or book an appointment online for a thorough health evaluation.
+To learn more about PCOS, call one of their offices in Annandale or Alexandria, Virginia, or book an appointment online for a thorough health evaluation.

 Women with PCOS have an imbalance of hormones that affect their ovaries.
 As a result, eggs may not develop normally or an egg isn’t released every month.

 While the exact cause of PCOS remains under investigation, medical experts believe that it’s influenced by genetics and an imbalance of androgens.
 Androgens are male sex hormones that women normally have in small amounts.
 By comparison, women with PCOS have high levels of androgens than other women do.

 PCOS usually develops at puberty, but can occur later in life.
 If you have PCOS, you’ll have at least two of the three primary symptoms:

 Some women may also experience symptoms such as: